-Five pastors have served St. Irenaeus during the last fifty-five years.
+Five pastors have served St. Irenaeus during the last fifty-six years.
 We are thankful to each for answering the call to shepherd our parish, for the gifts they shared and for their labors that continue to bear fruit today.

 Monsignor Raymond Kuzava